 How to Revive an Orchid with Burned Roots

-- The first step is to scale back any use of fertilizer and place the orchids in a basin and wash the orchids roots under the faucet for around 10 minutes.
+- The first step is to scale back any use of fertilizer, and place the orchids in a basin and wash the orchid’s roots under the faucet for around 10 minutes.
 This thorough watering helps to dissolve some of the salts that can accumulate in the soil after using too much fertilizer.
 Let the water drain out of the drainage holes and allow the top inch of the potting medium to dry.

 - If the roots appear brown or black then you can snip back these roots to the base of the plant as these roots can no longer function properly.

-- Repot your orchid ideally into a new potting medium of pine bark or special orchid potting mixes (avoid Sphagnum moss as it retains too much moisture) as a new potting mix mitigates the affects of too much fertilizer.
+- Repot your orchid ideally into a new potting medium of pine bark or special orchid potting mixes (avoid Sphagnum moss as it retains too much moisture) as a new potting mix mitigates the effects of too much fertilizer.

 - Any leaves that have turned yellow are likely to turn brown die back and fall off the plant.
 Do not attempt to remove these leaves by force as this can damage the orchid.

 - Take good care of your orchid and it should show signs of revival over the next few months with new leaves emerging or new roots replacing the old damaged roots.

 I must emphasis the importance of using a specially formulated orchid fertilizer (available from garden centers and on Amazon) when feeding orchids.